 (To find out Savannah kid-friendly activities, visit our Events Calendar here)

-8. Lawton Stables, Sea Pines Resort, Hilton Head.
+Lawton Stables & Sea Pines Forest Preserve, Sea Pines Resort, Hilton Head.
 Is.
-S.C. (open everyday except Christmas) Lawton’s free animal farm includes goats, sheep, pot-bellied pigs, ponies, cows, a deer named Callie and a Clydesdale named Harley (who loves visitors bearing carrots and apples).
+S.C.
+Lawton Stables: (open everyday except Christmas) Lawton’s free animal farm includes goats, sheep, pot-bellied pigs, ponies, cows, a deer named Callie and a Clydesdale named Harley (who loves visitors bearing carrots and apples).
 Pony rides and horseback riding available for a fee.
 Details here.
 Pair your visit to Lawton with a visit to The Sandbox Interactive Children’s Museum or Harbour Town.

 The Gregg Russell Playground at Harbour Town is one of the top playgrounds in our area.
 Fenced, somewhat shaded playground that includes a treehouse; swings; numerous slides; lots of climbing bars, jungle gym bars, monkey bars.
 Just outside the fenced-playground is a water fountain; picnic tables; bathrooms; and plenty of spots for lunch, drinks or coffee and of course, the famous Harbour Town lighthouse which is open to climb for a fee plus $5 Sea Pines gate fee.
 Harbour Town, Hilton Head, SC 29928